-Aside from writing, Bill loves to travel, take lots of photos, be outdoors, and go to new places.
+Aside from writing, Bill loves to travel, take lots of photos, be outdoors, and explore new places.

 For those of us still recovering from last year's September swoon it's time to put that behind us and start looking ahead to the 2012 season.
 With a new manager and some new faces having joined the team there is reason for hope and optimism in Beantown as Spring training gets under way in Fort Myers, Florida.